openvinotoolkit/model_server/docs/vehicles_analysis_dag.md

 pip install -r client_requirements.txt
 ```

-Now you can create directory for text images and run the client:
+Now you can create a directory for text images and run the client:
 ```bash
 mkdir results
 ```